protonemedia/laravel-analytics-event-tracking/README.md

 * Full access to the [underlying library](https://github.com/theiconic/php-ga-measurement-protocol).
 * API calls to GA are queued.
 * Easy to configure.
-* Compatible with Laravel 8.0 and 9.0.
+* Compatible with Laravel 9.0.
-* PHP 7.4 or higher required.
+* PHP 8.0 or higher required.

 ## Installation